Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-15-Eighty-Percent-Python-Cheetsheet.md

 Statements are comprised of expressions and they do some action.
 ~~~~
-x = 10 + 3 //This is a statement, beacuse the expression is evaluated and assigned to variable x
+x = 10 + 3 //This is a statement, because the expression is evaluated and assigned to variable x
 ~~~~

 ## Comments